 Women are the backbone of our lives.
 Their contributions are woven into the foundational fabric of our society; they run our world.
 And yet, more often than not, they tend to neglect their own health in lieu of family or work commitments.
-They seldom opt for health check-ups and most don’t even consider them until they are post-menopausal.
+They seldom opt for health check-ups and most don’t even consider them until they are post-menopausal or ill.
 When it comes to health, it is important to be proactive.
 Active management begins with preventive health check-ups and getting the results corroborated by a specialist.
 After all, in most cases, it only takes a drop of blood to learn about one’s health condition.

 Why should you go for health checks?

 Today, there is increased awareness about health conditions that can affect women of different ages and the treatment options for them.
 However, there are simply too many cases out there that could have easily been prevented or at least detected early.
 With a health check-up, the doctor is simply going to look for red flags based on lifestyle and family history.
 These tests not only help in ruling out health issues, but they can also help identify potential problems that you are likely to develop in the future thus enabling preventive measures.

 Staying healthy is all about being vigilant and having a balanced lifestyle.
 Let’s take a look at some important health checks age wise that women should get done to ward off major health problems.

 When you are in your 20s and 30s

 Wondering if you should get a full body check-up as early as your 20s?
 There are a few tests that are important when you hit a certain age.
 There is no harm in getting a test done after all!
 Most tests are not invasive and some require only simple blood tests.
 Here are the tests that you should get done in your 20s and 30s.

 - Other screenings: It is recommended that women in their 20s and 30s should undergo certain screenings such as pap smear, breast exams, and pelvic exams.